Arraial do Senhor Bom Jesus da Ponta Delgada

 Bom Jesus de Ponta Delgada is one of the oldest and most popular pilgrimages in Madeira together with the Arraial of Monte.

 The Arraial de Bom Jesus is one of the largest and most famous festivals in Madeira.
 It always takes place on the first weekend of September in Ponta Delgada.
-Hence this year, it takes place during the weekend of September 2 & 3, 2023.
-As you can see on the program above, it already starts on August 31st.
+Hence this year, it takes place during the weekend of August 31st to September 1st, 2024.
+As you can see on the program above, it already starts on August 29th.

 What is an arraial?